jurisdictions · comparison · 2026-05

-Argentina announced the sociedades-IA regime on April 28, 2026.
+Argentina announced the sociedades-IA regime on April 28, 2026, and the General Companies Law draft bill (which creates the Sociedad Automatizada, art.
+14) has been in the Senate since June 1, 2026.
 No other country has exactly this, but four jurisdictions have already solved pieces of the problem.
-This page enumerates them so the Argentine legislative conversation doesn't start from zero or reinvent what has already been invented.
+This page enumerates them so the Argentine legislative conversation doesn't start from zero.

 What follows is the only comparison table of this kind publicly available for AR.
 If you find an error, open an issue at github.com/ar-agents/ar-agents/issues.